EthanZhu90/ZSL_GAN/README.md

 * ~~Add result evaluated on [GBU setting](https://arxiv.org/abs/1707.00600)~~

 ### Update:
+* 2018/10/22 add AUC Score for CUBird and NABird
 * 2018/07/23 add results on GBU setting
 * 2018/07/18 add the experiments of NABird.
 * 2018/07/18 merge the train.py and test.py to one file